mx1001/boxcutter_manual/docs/hotkeys.md

 ![start](img/hotkeys/hk11.gif)

+> Holding shift on apply of draw is the same as L for live.

 # E - extrude /  O - offset

 When in paused state E will toggle extrude and O will toggle offset allowing you to adjust the extrusion on the top and bottom faces.
 This is mainly used from pause.
 But sometimes you will need this duirng draw to deal with flush.